brillout/awesome-universal-rendering/readme.md

 -->
 # Awesome Server Rendering [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-Comprehensive list of resources (tools and learning material) to render JavaScript-generated-content to HTML.
+Comprehensive list of tools and learning material to render JavaScript-generated-content to HTML.
 To improve SEO, SMO, and performance.

 The techniques to render JavaScript-generated-content to HTML are: